nanderv/SS/README.md

 run `apt-get install libxml2-dev`.
 To configure your macs2 project to use this new parser run `./macs2reconf`, and `./configure`, before running `make`.

-You can now parse an XML file e.g. as follows:
+If you have checked out the most recent version of this GIT repository, you can now parse an XML file e.g. as follows:
 `src/macs2 examples/model.andl examples/CTLFireability.xml`.

 To get started with the CTL model checker it is probably easiest to change the in-order traversal to a post-order traversal and to create a simple parse tree.

 Use this simple parse tree to implement a CTL model checker such as described in the lecture slides.